What is a Paralegal?

 The paralegal job description is as wide and varied as there are attorneys, corporations, government agencies, and other entities that employ them.
 Perhaps this is a testament to their value and versatility.
 However, legal organizations and associations have established concise definitions to help clarify and standardize the paralegal profession and the paralegal’s role.

-A Paralegal is a person, qualified through education, training or work experience to perform substantive legal work that requires knowledge of legal concepts and is customarily, but not exclusively, performed by a lawyer.
+a paralegal is a person, qualified through education, training or work experience to perform substantive legal work that requires knowledge of legal concepts and is customarily, but not exclusively, performed by a lawyer.
 This person may be retained or employed by a lawyer, law office, governmental agency or other entity or may be authorized by administrative, statutory or court authority to perform this work.
 Substantive shall mean work requiring recognition, evaluation, organization, analysis, and communication of relevant facts and legal concepts.

 As is evident from the above definition, education is an important, if not the most important, component determining the qualifications of a paralegal.
 CALS designs its paralegal programs and its curricula to ensure its graduates not only meet, but exceed, the educational requirements necessary for a successful and rewarding paralegal career.